What is FATCA in Mutual Funds?

 The Indian government signed an IGA with the United States on 9 July 2015.
 Since then, FATCA compliance has been a legal requirement for Indian financial institutions, including mutual funds.
 This means that mutual fund houses in India must collect tax-related information from all investors and report accounts that may have links to the United States.

 Even if you’re an Indian citizen with no US ties, you may still be asked to submit FATCA-related declarations to confirm your tax residency.
-This is particularly relevant for investors who opened mutual fund folios between July 1, 2014 and August 31, 2015.
+This applies to all mutual fund investors, including those who opened folios on or after July 1, 2014, and continues to remain mandatory for new and existing investors.
 Failure to comply could result in account restrictions, including the inability to make new investments, switch units, or redeem holdings.

 What Information Do Investors Need to Provide?